Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Geometry/Project/readme.md

 ## How it works

-1. Call the static method, `GeometryEngine.project`, passing in the original `Geometry` and a `SpatialReference` to project to.
+1. Call the static method, `GeometryEngine.Project`, passing in the original `Geometry` and a `SpatialReference` to which it should be projected.

 ## Relevant API

-- GeometryEngine
+* GeometryEngine
-- Point
+* Point
-- SpatialReference
+* SpatialReference

+## Additional information

+In cases where the the output spatial reference uses a different geographic coordinate system than that of the input spatial reference, see the GeometryEngine.project method that additionally takes in a DatumTransformation parameter.

 ## Tags

-GeometryEngine, projection, spatial reference, Web Mercator, WGS 84, latitude, longitude, projected coordinate system, geographic coordinate system
+coordinate system, coordinates, latitude, longitude, projected, projection, spatial reference, Web Mercator, WGS 84